Tsarpf/procgen/README.md

 And enable C++17 features in your compiler.
 They're only used for structured bindings right now so easy to remove as well.

+## Licensing
-If you're really reading this to find a licence, just assume everything written by me so far is WTFPL or whatever.
+Assume everything written by me so far is WTFPL or whatever.
+There are some LGPL functions (they specifically start with a comment noting the license) copied from here https://github.com/nickgildea/DualContouringSample, that are originally from the DC paper's example implementation.

 ## Dependencies

  * [GLFW](https://github.com/glfw/glfw)